Q: What is NUGW?

 A: There are a number of paths to unionization – an election through the National Labor Relations Board, voluntary recognition, or (in the public sector) card check.
 Because the Trump administration’s appointees to the labor board are anti-union, a petition for an election through that body is likely to be used as a vehicle to overturn the Columbia decision (the ruling which made it legal for us to unionize).
 As a result, graduate workers across the US are fighting to win their unions by acting like unions.
 We are taking on issues, winning improvements, and when we reach a critical mass of support we can win voluntary recognition from our administration.

 A: Voluntary recognition is when organized workers demonstrate to their employer that the majority of employees support unionization, and demand that the employer recognize their right to form a union by negotiating with them.
 Here at Northwestern we are collecting signatures on our Mission Statement so that we can demonstrate majority support and call for recognition of our union.

 Q: Things at Northwestern seem pretty good already, why do I need a union?

-A: Because there is no contract, our working conditions depend entirely on who is in charge at any given time, and the administration can change or ignore their policies without graduate student consultation, or recourse.
+A: Because there is no contract, our working conditions depend entirely on who is in charge at any given time, and the administration can change or ignore their own policies without graduate student consultation, or recourse.
 With a union, a negotiated contract protects the conditions and benefits that both sides have agreed to.
 For example, the administration removed dental care from our health insurance a few years ago without consulting with grads.
 It took grads raising this issue after the fact to get the current dental add-on coverage.
-With a union the administration would have to negotiate with us over such changes to our healthcare.
+With a union the administration would have to negotiate with us over such changes to our health insurance.

 Q: Won’t the university have to cut funding elsewhere to pay for increased benefits for graduate students?